walles/loadviz/README.md

 - Run (a release build!) by default on Johan's desktop
 - Add a Help menu item explaining how to read the visualization
 - Make sure the visualization doesn't go to 100% after showing the About dialog
+- Make sure we can install a packaged LoadViz on some other machine
+- Add a license